From the Cook

 Tips & Tricks (5)

-- Dry Your Rice Thoroughly 🍚Spread cooked brown rice on a baking sheet and refrigerate for at least 2 hours or overnight to remove excess moisture, which prevents soggy cakes and helps them hold their shape while frying.
+- Dry Your Rice First 🍚Spread cooked brown rice on a sheet pan and refrigerate for at least 2 hours or overnight to remove excess moisture, which prevents soggy cakes and helps them hold together better during cooking.

 Recipe Facts